 In order to use components of our website (member portal, events calendar), a user must first complete the registration form.
 During registration, a user is required to give certain information (such as name and email address).
-This information is used to contact you about the products/services as part of a membership or being a client of the Chamber in which you have expressed interest.
+This information is used to contact you about the products/services as part of a membership or being a client of the Flint & Genesee Chamber, a division of the Flint & Genesee Group, in which you have expressed interest.

 This website contains links to other sites.
 Please be aware that we are not responsible for the content or privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of any other site that collects personally identifiable information.